AbdullahSalmanM/AI-Diploma-Program/Course 01/unit1-ai-foundations/quizzes/quiz_01.md

 Which type of AI is currently achievable?

 أ) General AI
-ب) Superintelligence
+ب) Superintelligent AI
 ج) Narrow AI
-د) Human-level AI
+د) Self-aware AI

 **Answer:** ج

 ---

 ### Question 3 (10 points)
-Machine Learning is:
+What marked the "birth" of AI as a field?

-أ) A subset of Deep Learning
+أ) Turing Test (1950)
-ب) A subset of AI
+ب) Dartmouth Conference (1956)
-ج) The same as AI
+ج) Deep Blue victory (1997)
-د) Unrelated to AI
+د) ChatGPT release (2022)

 **Answer:** ب

 ---

 ### Question 4 (10 points)
-Which is an example of Narrow AI?
+Which is NOT an application of AI?

-أ) A calculator
+أ) Medical image analysis
-ب) A human brain
+ب) Weather prediction
-ج) A chess-playing program
+ج) Making coffee manually
-د) General problem-solving system
+د) Fraud detection

 **Answer:** ج